FrameNetBrasil/GSoC/GSoC2022/resources/GSoC Sample Application Template.md

 2. Project Abstract
 3. Detailed description
 4. Weekly timeline

-   * **Community Bonding** (May 7-26): List any prepwork you want to do before coding starts.
-   * For each coding week below, list planned code deliverables.
-Break the project into weeks and estimate what you will have complete at the end of each one.
+   > *Break the project into weeks and estimate what you will have complete at the end of each one.
 This schedule can be adjusted later if need be.
+Please include a well-defined and fairly detailed weekly schedule, with clear milestones and deliverables around it.
+List any prepwork you want to do before coding starts.*

    * **Week 1** (May 27-31): You must start coding this week (unless you've made a prior arrangement for exams) so this week's deliverable should be code.
    * **Week 2** (June 3)